beumsk/rpg/README.md

 - give enemies more attacks => should they have the same ones as player attacks?
 - handle items curing malus

-- handle how is the game saved, loaded
 - new > ask name > intro (dialog screen??) > world

 - focus button show more info (items, attacks, stuff, rewards)